 - Membrane deterioration

-- Blisters in seams which have reduced lap coverage
+- Blisters in seams that have reduced lap coverage

 - Blisters that have breaks that can admit moisture

 - Blisters that have fatigue cracking around the circumference

 - Blisters that occur in areas of high traffic

 If your blister needs to be repaired, it’s best to hire a contractor to perform the repair properly.
 If your roof is still under warranty, call the contractor that installed your roof to see what they can do to help you.